French nationality law: 20th century

 In 1927, French nationality law was further loosened to increase naturalization so as to attract a larger work force for French industry.
 The measure also extracted the nationality law from the French civil code and made it an independent text, as it had grown too large and unwieldy.

 Legislation in 1934, motivated by xenophobia, imposed burdens on naturalized citizens and provided the government powers to forfeit citizenship, which the Nazi-collaborator Vichy regime used widely.

 A 1945 post-war measure promulgated a comprehensive nationality code that established very lengthy and detailed rules to shield citizens from government whimsy.

 Amendments were by legislation in 1962 and by constitutions in 1946 and 1958, with the latter creating the status of "citoyen de la Communauté", vaguely akin to the British status of "Citizen of the United Kingdom and Colonies" established by the British Nationality Act 1948.

 The 1993 law that attempted to restrict conferral of French citizenship also transferred the contents of the Code de la Nationalité Française back into the Code Civil, where they had existed from 1803 until 1927.

-Denaturalization
+Denaturalization and its role in genocide

 According to Giorgio Agamben, France was one of the first European countries to pass denaturalization laws, in 1915, with regard to naturalized citizens of "enemy" origins.
 Its example was followed by most European countries.

 As early as July 1940, Vichy France set up a special Commission charged with reviewing the naturalizations granted since the 1927 reform of the nationality law.
 Between June 1940 and August 1944, 15,000 persons, mostly Jews, were denaturalized.
 This bureaucratic designation was instrumental in their subsequent internment and murder.